 By the same token, there are those who just continue to pay their support subscriptions with no device or contract reassessment (no checks for out-of-date or unused devices or current organization needs).
 Instead they just renew blindly, costing the company valuable resources.

-If you’re looking to get your licensing and support renewal issues under control, check out these great tips:
+If you’re looking to get your licensing and support renewal issues under control, check out these four tips:

 - Schedule subscription evaluations at least 60 days before your subscriptions end.
 This will allow you to be proactive in your renewals, cross-checking equipment inventory with your current needs.
 By allowing yourself this extra time to think it through, instead of just reacting to a last-minute need for renewal, you can ensure uninterrupted service and possibly even end up saving your organization money in the long run by dropping contracts that are no longer needed.

 - Be thorough and strategic in your assessments by considering your organization’s “Big Picture.”
 This means taking into account what your company’s network needs have been in the past, where they stand currently, and in what direction they may be moving in the future.
 Knowing this will allow you not only to pinpoint any past devices that may no longer be in effect, but it will also allow you to plan for any future changes that could affect your support contracts in the coming years.

 - Request a device report from Cisco to help you hone in on any inactive devices you may still be paying support contracts on and to make sure that all system critical devices are currently covered.

 - Get a little help from your friends.
 Maybe your organization is too short on resources or time to effectively handle your support contracts.
 Don’t feel your way in the dark—instead partner with the pros at Summit to help you manage your renewals.

 If you’re a current Summit customer, take advantage of our free auto-reminder service that lets you know when your equipment support contracts need renewing.